vic-ma/howtodismantle.github.io/_posts/2025-07-15-From-Factory-Floor-to-Chat-Window-Peakboard-Meets-Microsoft-Teams.md

 ![image](/assets/2025-07-15/020.png)

 We want to be able to view only the top-level messages.
 To do this, we create a second data flow.
-This data flow filters out replies, by removing any message that contains a parent.
+This data flow filters out all the replies, by removing any message that contains a parent.
+We're left with just the top-level messages.

-Next, we create our second data flow. select the channel messages we add another data flow and filter away all messages that have a parent.
-If the message dowsn't have a parent, it's a channel message.

 ![image](/assets/2025-07-15/030.png)